 There is no necessary equation between negotiations and peace.
-Still less is there an equation between negotiations and a peace acceptable to the and the particle in the second second possible means to an end.
+Still less is there an equation between negotiations and a peace acceptable to the united States, Negotiations are not an end in themselves - they are only a possible means to an end.

 Americans may think of negotiations as the road to peace but there is unmistakable evidence that Mao Tse-tung and Ho Chi-minh think of negotiations as another way to fight a war - in effect, as another weapons system.
-Too many has developed a consistent policy of fight and negotiate.
+Too many Americans think the question is fight or negotiate.
+The enemy, on the other hand, has developed a consistent policy of fight and negotiate.